carbocation/LSH/README.md

 # Liability Scale Heritability
-An R package dervied from the code at https://github.com/svenojavee/LSH published in the Amerian Journal of Human Genetics in 2022 (doi:
+An R package dervied from the code at https://github.com/svenojavee/LSH published in the American Journal of Human Genetics in 2022 (doi:
 [10.1016/j.ajhg.2022.09.011](https://www.sciencedirect.com/science/article/pii/S0002929722004141)).

 The authors have a Shiny webapp at